Skip to main content Skip to footer

 In 2021-22, we ran a pilot programme where we worked with different communities to come up with a human rights solution to an issue they face everyday.
 Together with four partner organisations from different sectors and locations across the UK, we created four final resources which are available below.

 Following the success of the pilot, BIHR has received funding from the Baring Foundation to continue providing co-design support to community groups across the UK.
-In 2023, we partnered with six organisations, and we will be partnering with four more organisations in 2024.
+In 2023, we partnered with six organisations, and we are now working with four more organisations to create new solutions that will be ready to share in December 2024.
 Watch this space!

 Our 2024 co-design programme

-BIHR is offering community and voluntary groups across the UK the opportunity to co-design a support “solution” using human rights with our support from July to December 2024.
+BIHR is currently working with four community and voluntary groups across the UK the opportunity to co-design a support “solution” using human rights with our support from July to December 2024.
 This is part of BIHR’s wider Community Programme 2022-2025, funded by the Baring Foundation, which aims to strengthen the voice of community and voluntary groups across the UK to address social justice issues using human rights.

 How we made the solutions